 ● Placing a lien on your vehicle.

 It’s important to pay any back child support you owe so you don’t have to face these consequences.

 Do I Have to Contribute to My Child’s College Costs?

 Under current Indiana law, a court may order you to contribute to your child’s college expenses even if they’re over 19.
 The custodial parent or the child must petition the court before the child turns 19 to request that you pay for some of these expenses.

 To decide how much each parent must pay for the child’s educational expenses, the court may determine how much the child can pay independently.
 Then, the court may split the remainder of the college expenses between the parents based on their respective income and ability to pay.

 Call Our Child Support Lawyers Today

 Indiana’s detailed laws and procedures to modify or stop your child support may be overwhelming.
-That’s why Eskew Law, LLC, is here.
+That’s why Eskew Law, is here.
 Our child support attorneys can advise you on your options and represent you in the modification or emancipation process.
 Contact us today.